15 Top-Rated Attractions & Things to Do in Spokane, WA

 Northwest Museum of Arts and Culture | Nick Bramhall / photo modified

 Outside of the exhibits, the Café Mac keeps coffee refilled throughout a visit.
 The adjacent Campbell House provides tours that have visitors stepping back into a 19th-century Washington lifestyle.
-Be sure to check out their calendar of events for all the different classes, workshops, and speakers offered throughout the week.
+The facility has a stacked calendar of events with different classes, workshops, and speakers offered throughout the week.

 Address: 2316 W. 1st Avenue, Spokane, Washington